Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>

-## How to query on annotations
+### Queries on annotations

 Annotations are most useful for discovery of similar types of entities.
 Essentially, all annotations across Synapse are stored in a large table that can be queried to find entities with annotations matching your own criteria.
 While it can be useful to search for files that exist within an known project or folder, this requires that you know ahead of time where the files are.

 If annotations have been diligently added to folders, they can be used to discover files of interest.
 For example, you can identify all files annotated as `bam` files (`fileType = bam`) uploaded to Synapse with the following query:

-***NOTE:*** *you will only be able to query the files you currently have permission to access.*
+***NOTE:*** *you will only be able to query the files you have permission to access.*

 ```
 SELECT * FROM file WHERE fileType=="bam"
 ```

 <br/>
-Likewise, if you had put the mRNA-Seq related files described in the section above into a project (for example syn12345) with the described annotations, then you could find all of the files for `Condition A` for `Sample 1`:
+Likewise, if you had put the RNA-seq related files described in the section above into a project (for example syn12345) with the described annotations, then you could find all of the files for `Condition A` for `Sample 1`:

 ```
 SELECT * FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"
 ```

 <br/>
-Lastly, you may not be interested in all of the possible annotations present on files.
-If you query and only a subset of entities has a specific annotation, all other entities will have a blank value for that annotation in the query results.
-You can limit the annotations you want displayed - generally, you want to know the Synapse ID of the entities, the file name, and the annotations you are interested in.
+Lastly, you can query on a subset of entities that have a specific annotation.
+You can limit the annotations you want displayed as following.

 ```
 SELECT id,name,dataType,fileType FROM file WHERE projectId=="syn12345" AND sample=="1" AND condition=="A"